-Yellow jackets and other wasp species are found -- and feared -- across North America.
-Although their sting will sting is you are stung, yellow jackets are not naturally aggressive to humans, so generally will not attach people or animals unless they are provoked or feel threatened themselves.
+Yellow jackets and other wasp species are found—and feared—through across North America.
+Although their sting will hurt if you are stung, yellow jackets are not naturally aggressive to humans, so generally will not attack people or animals unless they are provoked or feel threatened themselves.

 - Adults wasps are 1/2- to 3/4-inch long.

 - They have narrow waists and long, cylindrical legs.

 - Wasps have two pairs of fairy-like wings.